-Living God, on this holy night we gather-to sing with angels, rejoicing in your work; to wait with Joseph, trusting in your promise; to sit with Mary, cradling your love, to stand with shepherds, amazed at your glory, to welcome children into our family.
-May the good news of this night inspire us to tell the world of our great joy: for to us is born a Savior, the Messiah, the Lord.
+Living God, on this holy day we gather to sing with angels, rejoicing in your work; to wait with Joseph, trusting in your promise; to sit with Mary, cradling your love, to stand with shepherds, amazed at your glory, to welcome children into our family.
+May the good news of Christmas inspire us to tell the world of our great joy: for to us is born a Savior, the Messiah, the Lord.
 Glory and praise to you forever!
+Amen.